 Dangerously, cosmologically wrong?
 Or just a teensy bit wrong?

-The best model we have in the year 2019: instead of trying to pick hot stocks or sectors, invest in an index fund that tracks the entire market.
+The most popular model we have today: instead of trying to pick hot stocks or sectors, invest in an index fund that tracks the entire market.
 Instead of trading in and out, buy and hold forever.
 This is what I’ve recommended for several years.
 It’s one of the main doctrines of the FIRE (financial independence/retire early) movement, which expands it into the following formula:

 - Be frugal as heck